elsa-lab/base-env/docs/command.md

 ```bash
 $ chcuda CUDA_VERSION
 ```
-> TODO: add link to the cuda env variable page.
 Please replace `CUDA_VERSION` with the CUDA release that fits you needs.
-Note that supported CUDA versions are documented [here]().
+Please check [here](./installed-pkg.md#cuda-and-corresponding-cudnn-packages) for the list of supported CUDA versions and their corresponding cuDNN versions.
+Also, some cuda related environmental variable can be found [here](./env-vars.md#cuda-related-variables)

 # Check Recently Banned IPs